leihuan-mp/leihuan-mp.github.io/_pages/research.md

 Recent progress in the machine learning (ML) approach, with its unprecedented capability to approximate high-dimensional functions, has opened up many new possibilities in computational science.
 Meanwhile, ML is often perceived as a "black-box" approach lacking fundamental principles.
 This has been an essential obstacle to making further progress in physical modeling and scientific computing.
 To construct truly reliable ML-models for multi-scale problems, fundamental challenges remain: (1) How to effectively transfer micro-scale physical laws across scales while retaining physical interpretability; (2) How to strictly preserve the physical constraints and mathematical structures of the ML-based partial and ordinary differential equations (PDEs and ODEs) that ensures the well-posedness and numerical stability?

 My research aims to address these challenges by developing numerical algorithms for constructing accurate ML-based models of multi-scale systems directly from first-principle-based descriptions.
 As part of the AI for Science initiative, a key objective is to retain the micro-model fidelity while strictly preserving canonical structures and symmetry constraints.
 Examples include hydrodynamics of multi-scale fluids, kinetic transport, and mesoscale stochastic reduced dynamics.
 The long-term goal is to enable predictive modeling of multi-scale systems that extends beyond phenomenological understanding, facilitating integrated control across multiple scales.
+-->

 Research Interests
 ===
-+ Scientific machine-learning
-+ Multi-scale modeling
++ Numerical methods for multi-scale modeling
++ Structure-preserving PDE models and algorithms
-+ Model reduction and stochastic simulation
++ Model reduction and stochastic simulation methods
++ Scientific machine-learning in computational mathematics